-One of the most common injuries that can result from a car accident is a broken bone injury.
+A broken bone injury is one of the most common injuries that can result from a car accident.
 It is not uncommon to see a cast on a car crash victim’s leg, but in some cases, it can be worse.

-While broken bones are extremely painful, there are more serious injuries such as a crushed leg that can occur from a car accident.
-A crushed leg means that it is fractured in several places, and it is needless to mention that the overall damage and pain caused is much greater compared to a simple fracture.
+While broken bones are severe, more severe injuries, such as a crushed leg, can occur from a car accident.
+A crushed leg means that it is fractured in several places, and it is needless to mention that the overall damage and pain caused are much more significant compared to a simple fracture.
 A crushed leg can have severe and even life-threatening consequences.
-In this post, our St. Louis car wreck attorney will discuss the possible consequences of a crushed leg.

 Consequences of a crushed leg after a St. Louis car crash

-Hip fracture: If you have suffered a hip fracture as a result of a crushed leg injury, you may need a partial or complete hip replacement in order to restore the complete function of the joint.
+- Hip fracture: If you have suffered a hip fracture due to a crushed leg injury, you may need a partial or complete hip replacement to restore the joint’s full function.

-Amputation: If the leg is crushed severely and is beyond repair, or if a fragment of the broken bone has severed an important artery, it may necessitate surgical amputation below or above knee level to save a life.
+- Amputation: If the leg is crushed severely and is beyond repair, or if a fragment of the broken bone has severed a critical artery, surgical amputation may be necessary below or above knee level to save a life.

-Paralysis: In case trauma to the pelvic region affects the spinal cord, the victim may suffer a complete loss of function below the waist.
+- Paralysis: If trauma to the pelvic region affects the spinal cord, the victim may suffer a complete loss of function below the waist.

 Other Common Leg Injuries Caused by Car Accidents

-This condition occurs when the bursae or the cushion-like sacs responsible for padding the muscles, tendons, and bones of the knee become inflamed.
-When a person develops bursitis, he/she faces problems moving the knee and experiences pain and swelling.
+- Bursitis: This condition occurs when the bursae or the cushion-like sacs responsible for padding the muscles, tendons, and knee bones become inflamed.
+People who develop bursitis face problems moving the knee and experience pain and swelling.

-The Anterior Cruciate Ligament (ACL) connects the femur bone to the tibia and helps maintain stability and flexibility of the knee joint.
-An ACL injury is usually very painful and may cause swelling, weakness, and a popping sound in the joint.
-Surgery is often required to treat ACL injuries.
+- A.C.L.
+Injury: The Anterior Cruciate Ligament (A.C.L.) connects the femur bone to the tibia and helps maintain the stability and flexibility of the knee joint.
+An A.C.L. injury is usually excruciating and may cause swelling, weakness, and a popping sound in the joint.
+Surgery is often required to treat A.C.L. injuries.
 Patients also have to undergo physical therapy to restore the function of the knee.

-A broken leg may refer to the fracture of any of the three bones in the leg, such as the tibia (shinbone), femur (thighbone), or fibula (runs parallel to the tibia).
-When a person suffers a broken ankle injury in a car accident, the bones that are broken are usually in the ankle joint, for example – the talus (beneath the tibia and fibula), fibula (runs parallel to the shinbone) and tibia (shinbone).
+- Broken leg: may refer to the fracture of any of the three bones in the leg, such as the tibia (shinbone), femur (thighbone), or fibula (runs parallel to the tibia).
+When a person suffers a broken ankle injury in a car accident, the bones that are broken are usually in the ankle joint, for example – the talus (beneath the tibia and fibula), fibula (runs parallel to the shinbone), and tibia (shinbone).

-A broken foot usually occurs in the car accident victim’s toes, or in the bones that connect the toes to the rest of the foot.
+- Broken foot: usually occurs in the car accident victim’s toes or in the bones that connect the toes to the rest of the foot.
 These bones are known as “metatarsals.”

 Common symptoms of a broken leg, foot, or ankle: